milofultz/md2html/markdown_parser/README.md

   - second line is `---` followed by ` | ---` (rows - 1) times (e.g. 3 cols = `--- | --- | ---`)
   - each subsequent line is a row

+## Future:

+- Add class to list with inputs to more easily remove list styles and remove padding/margin, etc.